cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 ### Transfer a name

-Now, create another transaction to transfer the name to the second wallet `wallet2`.
+Now create another transaction to transfer the name to the second wallet `wallet2`.
 First prepare the query with the address of your other wallet:

 ```sh
 $ JSON=$(jq --null-input --arg addr $(wasmd keys show wallet2 --address) '{"transfer":{"name":"fred","to":$addr}}')